Mastering the Art of Growing Dichondra Silver Falls

 In colder climates (Zones 7 and below):

-Watch for pests which often emerge on indoor plants
+Watch for pests that often emerge on indoor plants.

 Yellowing Leaves

-Check drainage and allow soil to dry more between waterings
+Check drainage and allow the soil to dry more between waterings.

 Leggy Growth